 Marking 100 years of female suffrage, we present a landmark exhibition highlighting the role of women in the establishment and running of London’s Foundling Hospital

 We present a landmark exhibition highlighting the hidden stories of women in the Foundling Hospital’s history.

 Marking 100 years of female suffrage, Ladies of Quality & Distinction resets the focus of the Foundling Hospital story, revealing portraits and stories of the remarkable women who supported both the establishment and the running of London’s Foundling Hospital.
 Despite its male face, women permeate every aspect of the Hospital story; as mothers, supporters, wet nurses, staff, apprentice masters, artists, musicians, craftsmen and foundlings.
 Yet for almost 300 years, history has placed these women as a footnote to the story.

 This exhibition brings these overlooked stories to the fore.
 Discover portraits of the ‘ladies of quality and distinction’ who in 1735 signed Thomas Coram’s original petition to King George II calling for the establishment of the Foundling Hospital.
 Displayed together for the first time, these paintings replace the portraits of male governors in the Picture Gallery.

 Downstairs in the exhibition gallery, the lives of the women who supported the day-to-day running of the institution are brought to life.
 Highlights include Mrs Prudence West, a female inspector and the only woman to run a branch Hospital; Miss Eleanor Barnes, one of the earliest female Governors; and Mrs Elizabeth Leicester, an early matron of the Foundling Hospital who oversaw some of its most challenging years.

-The Museum is incredibly grateful to all our exhibition donors, including those who gave to to our Art Happens crowdfunding campaign, our main corporate exhibition sponsor Saxton Bampfylde, and to Art Fund, whose support made conservation of paintings in this exhibition possible.
+The Museum is incredibly grateful to all our exhibition donors, including those who gave to our Art Happens crowdfunding campaign, our main corporate exhibition sponsor Saxton Bampfylde, and to Art Fund, whose support made conservation of paintings in this exhibition possible.
 With thanks also to The R&I Pilkington Charitable Trust, David Pike, The Golden Bottle Trust, Members of the 1739 Club, and all the many individual donors whose kind support helped realise this exhibition.